Deepak-kumar-2002/Demo-project/README.md

 # Demo-project
-This is Demo for Git And GitHub  class
+This is Demo for Git And GitHub  class.